 Online education is going to be a personal preference for you but I highly recommend taking some courses if you intend for your blog to be a business.
 If your blog is your business, think about it as if you were a doctor, or nurse or other professional who takes classes and education early to keep up with current recommendations.
 I am a firm believer that one never stops learning.
 And there are some courses that I have paid hundreds of dollars for because my time is worth something.
 A lot of the information that is taught in online courses can be found on the internet via YouTube, Google search, etc but I believe the time it would take you to do all this research is better spent implementing and getting your blog out into the world.
 And therefore I am happy to pay for a course that will give me all the information I need in one spot.

-Here are a list of the courses I have bought or taken:
+Here are a list of the courses/services I have purchased and recommend:

 - Elite Blog Academy-this was the first course I ever bought and at the time it was around $900, it was a big expense at the time but I was eager to get started on this blog.
 Now I will be completely honest that I have not finished the course all the way through, there are updates that come out yearly that I will look at and review.
 With working a part-time job and other life obligations I just didn’t make the time to finish it but I won’t say it wasn’t worth it.
 I was able to meet a lot of other people at the first EBA Live conference event and met other mentors and teachers through Ruth that I may not have otherwise found.
 I would also add that this course is designed for beginners and if you are further along you might find some of the information repetitive.
 But I will say that the bonuses added each year are well worth the price (the bonuses are usually other courses or resources that you are getting for free)